 Kostyál has been a member of the Budapest Festival Orchestra since 1991, but has always retained interests in other, smaller chamber orchestra performances.
 He was a founding member and Principal of the Erkel Chamber Orchestra, and later also of the Sonora Hungarica Chamber Orchestra.
 At the beginning of the 1990s, he was the concert master of the Ernő Dohnányi Symphony Orchestra, also performing as a solo violinist and occasionally violist.

-Since 2012, his major challenge has been the Lenner Quartet, which he established with his friends and colleagues to revive the tradition of house concerts from the beginning of the 19th century and bring them back into Hungary’s musical life.
+Between 2012 and 2021 he played with the Lenner Quartet, and from 2021 he is a member of the Barcarola Quartett, which he established with his friends and colleagues to revive the tradition of house concerts from the beginning of the 19th century and bring them back into Hungary’s musical life.